aboutcoders/job-bundle/Resources/docs/validation.md

     }
 ```

-The job requires three parameters where the second is a [runtime parameters](./runtime-parameters.md).
-A constraint provider for this job may only define constraints for two parameters, the first and the last one:
+The job requires three parameters where the second is a [runtime parameter](./runtime-parameters.md).
+The constraint provider for this job must return an array with no more than, two elements:

 ```php
 class CustomConstraintProvider extends AbstractConstraintProvider